Mensi-Mohamed-Amine/Junior.Crypt.2025-CTF/Pwn/KindAuthor/README.md

 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-
 # This exploit template was generated via:
-# $ pwn template NeuralNet --host ctf.mf.grsu.by --port 9076
+# $ pwn template KindAuthor --host ctf.mf.grsu.by --port 9075
 from pwn import *
+import time

 # Set up pwntools for the correct architecture
-exe = context.binary = ELF(args.EXE or 'NeuralNet')
+exe = context.binary = ELF(args.EXE or 'KindAuthor')

 # Many built-in settings can be controlled on the command-line and show up
 # in "args".
 For example, to dump all data sent/received, and disable ASLR